darrensmith223/CompetitiveTracker/docs/source/resources/intelligence.rst

 Intelligence
 ============

-Cool text about intelligence

-Includes the following classes:
+Competitive Intelligence enables a user to get information about the email programs of different organizations by accessing data across a number of different facets.
+Intelligence includes the following classes:

 * `competitivetracker.intelligence.brand`
 * `competitivetracker.intelligence.campaign`